JackOpgenorth/arduino-tanks/README.txt

 	and also in desktop.cpp, where it is used

 	As mention in the Instructions, a tank shoots only if you tap the opposite side of the screen from where it started.
+	The left tank is controlled via the joystick, and the right tank is controlled with wasd via the terminal where ./desktop is running.